 Symptoms of Folate deficiency include anemia, shortness of breath, headaches, fatigue, insomnia, and paranoia.

 Riboflavin is utilized by the body to produce energy, assist with cellular function, and growth.
 Inadequate intake of riboflavin from food can result in deficiency which can be common due to restriction of the stomach after weight loss surgery.
 Riboflavin is commonly found in milk, enriched grains, lean meats, and eggs.

-Symptoms of Riboflavin deficiency include blurred vision, depression, hair loss, dermatitis, loss of sensation, sleepiness, mouth lesions (absorbed in the small intestine)
+Symptoms of Riboflavin deficiency include blurred vision, depression, hair loss, dermatitis, loss of sensation, sleepiness, mouth lesions.